Worship in the throne room

 God sits on this throneDanielRevelation

-divine (messianic) figure approaches throne to receive authorityDanielin Revelation (as description, because he bought them from all nations which all give him praise)
+Divine (messianic) figure approaches throne to receive authorityDanielIn Revelation (as description, because Jesus bought them from all nations which all give him praise)

-Even there are many parallels you can easily see that the order of events are different in both passages.
+Although there are many parallels, you can easily see that the order of events are different in both passages.

-This scene reminds on the angelic council as for
+This scene reminds us on the angelic council regarding

 • the calling of Isaiah or